The-Devoyage/graphql-gateway/README.md

    An example supergraph config is found in the root of the project at `./supergraph-config.yaml`.
 Spacing is important in a yaml file.
 Fill in the information about your existing services.

-6. Use Rover to generate the Supergraph.
+6. Start the subgraphs and use Rover to generate the Supergraph.

 Once the server is up and running, run the following command to generate a supergraph.graphql file.